PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

   [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)
   for details.
 Default: `gp2`.
 * `zone` (Deprecated): AWS zone.
-If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where Kubernetes cluster has a node. `zone` and `zones` parameters must not be used at the same time.
+If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where PlaidCloud cluster has a node. `zone` and `zones` parameters must not be used at the same time.
 * `zones` (Deprecated): A comma separated list of AWS zone(s).
-If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where Kubernetes cluster has a node. `zone` and `zones` parameters must not be used at the same time.
+If neither `zone` nor `zones` is specified, volumes are generally round-robin-ed across all active zones where PlaidCloud cluster has a node. `zone` and `zones` parameters must not be used at the same time.
 * `iopsPerGB`: only for `io1` volumes.
 I/O operations per second per GiB.
 AWS volume plugin multiplies this with size of requested volume to compute IOPS of the volume and caps it at 20 000 IOPS (maximum supported by AWS, see [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html).
   A string is expected here, i.e. `"10"`, not `10`.
-* `fsType`: fsType that is supported by kubernetes.
+* `fsType`: fsType that is supported by PlaidCloud.
 Default: `"ext4"`.
 * `encrypted`: denotes whether the EBS volume should be encrypted or not.
   Valid values are `"true"` or `"false"`.
 A string is expected here, i.e. `"true"`, not `true`.